mikro-orm/mikro-orm/docs/docs/installation.md

   mikro-orm schema:update --run  Runs schema synchronization
 ```

+To verify your setup, you can use `mikro-orm debug` command.

+> When you have CLI config properly set up, you can omit the `options` parameter
+> when calling `MikroORM.init()`.

 ## Request Context

 Then you will need to fork Entity Manager for each request so their identity maps will not